stefanoborini/book-modelviewcontroller/source/04_advanced_mvc/index.rst

 performed and the model issues a changed().
 An example of this mechanism is the "constrained property" in javabeans.

+Change vetoing can be useful to extract complex validation logic from the model into pluggable or reconfigurable objects.

+Typically validation happens at the View level (e.g. widgets don't allow introduction of specific values, or there's a vetoer for the widget: Qt Validators) or at the model level (raises an exception if some invalid data is passed) Vetoers give more flexibility than the second option, while enforcing business constraints at the model level.

 Model undoing changes
 ---------------------